 Our advanced LGF analysis indicates an extremely low loss-given-failure for ING Bank's junior depositors and senior unsecured creditors, resulting in a three-notch uplift from the firm's Adjusted BCA of baa1.

-The assigned LGF notching for ING Bank's long-term deposit and senior unsecured debt is one notch higher than the correspondent LGF notching guidance.
-This reflects our expectation that ING will continue to issue debt in order to comply with TLAC requirements, with a resulting reduction in loss given failure.
-ING has communicated planned issuance of around €16 billion of holding company's senior unsecured debt over the next 2-3 years under its medium and long-term funding plan.
-We expect that ING will continue its issuance programme in line with its medium and long-term funding plan, based upon the group's continued good access to the capital markets.
+This is one notch higher than that based on the most recent liability structure, reflecting our expectation that ING will continue to issue debt in order to comply with MREL/TLAC requirements, with a resulting reduction in loss-given-failure.
+ING has communicated planned issuance of around €16 billion of holding company's senior unsecured debt under its medium- and long-term funding plan by the end of 2019.
+We expect that ING will continue its issuance programme in line with its medium- and long-term funding plan, based upon the group's continued good access to the capital markets.

-Regarding ING Groep's senior unsecured debt, our LGF analysis shows a moderate loss-given-failure leading us to position its Preliminary Rating Assessment in line with the bank's Adjusted BCA.
+Regarding ING Groep's senior unsecured debt, our LGF analysis shows a moderate loss-given-failure leading to a Preliminary Rating Assessment in line with the bank's Adjusted BCA.

 As for junior securities issued by ING Bank and ING Groep, our LGF analysis shows a high loss-given-failure.
-This leads us to place both ratings one notch below the bank's Adjusted BCA.
+This leads to ratings one notch below the bank's Adjusted BCA.
 For ING Groep's junior subordinated and preference share instruments, we also incorporate additional notching down from ING Bank's adjusted BCA of one and two notches, to baa3 and ba1, respectively, in order to reflect coupon suspension risk ahead of failure.